-- ADDITIONAL RECIPIENTS (+1): The power may affect additional targets at a cost of 1 Power Point each. - MORE ARMOR (+1): Success grants 4 points of Armor (+6 with a raise). - TOUGHNESS (+2): Protection provides Toughness instead of Armor and is not affected by AP (magical or otherwise).
-This means it stacks with natural or worn armor.
+- ADDITIONAL RECIPIENTS (+1): The power may affect additional targets at a cost of 1 Power Point each. - MORE ARMOR (+1): Success grants 4 points of Armor (+6 with a raise). - TOUGHNESS (+1): Protection provides Toughness instead of Armor and is not affected by AP (magical or otherwise).